RasaHQ/carbon-bot/data/responses.md

 * faq/other-calculation
     - For now I can only calculate emissions from flying.

+## whole footprint
+* faq/calculate-footprint
+    - I can't calculate your whole carbon footprint.
+But for many of us, flying is the biggest chunk!

+## habitual travel
+* faq/travel-habit-calculation
+    - If you travel regularly, I can recommend checking out that link I sent and setting up a recurring donation.

+## driving instead
+* faq/car_alternative
+    - If you're driving, I can't calculate that for you.
+But carpool if you can!

 ## other language
 * faq/other-language
     - I can only do English for now.